metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ##### _History_

 Despite the fact that Tomlin and Belichick have an established rivalry, neither of these two teams have met recently.
-In fact, things have changed considerably for both organizations since they last met - both teams have offenses led by faces new to each club.
+In fact, things have changed considerably for both organizations since they last met - each club now features an offense led by new faces on the field and on the sidelines.

+That being said, defensive philosophies haven't shifted much, so these two teams have some familiarity there.

 ***